-Example causal map looking at outcomes linked to one driver (with citation counts included)
+Example causal map looking at reported drivers of improved food consumption (with source counts included)

-In QuIP analyses, respondent voices are always front and centre: all coded causal connections link transparently back to the original text, so that anyone asking, "where did that link come from?" can read the respondent's original words.
-One aim of QuIP reporting is to encourage the reader to get involved with respondents' original statements and read them in context.
+In QuIP analysis, respondent voices are always front and centre: all coded causal connections link transparently back to the original text, so that anyone asking, "where did that link come from?" can read the respondent's original words.
+Data from causal maps can also be used to generate other visualisations, including matrix tables which focus on testing specific hypotheses between interventions and expected outcomes.